bootScore and the Blurred Featured Images I

 So, what’s the problem:

-Ideally — according to the web — primary post images (= ‘Featured Images’) are uploaded in 16:9 format, e.g. in the sizes 1200x628 or 1280x768.1 WordPress already calculates in advance — when uploading — smaller versions.2 So it can serve a request faster: It does not have to deliver the large uploaded images again and again to the browser (transfer time), which renders them down to the desired smaller dimensions (computing time) on the client machine.
-On the other end, WordPress offers developers the option to ask for and include the most appropriate image file for a designed space.
+Ideally — according to the web — primary post images (= ‘Featured Images’) shall have a 16:9 ratio, e.g. in the sizes 1200x628 or 1280x768.1 WordPress already calculates in advance — when uploading — smaller versions.2 So it can serve a request faster: It does not have to deliver the large uploaded images again and again to the browser (transfer time), which renders them down to the desired smaller dimensions (computing time) on the client machine.
+On the other end, WordPress allows the web designer to ask for and include the most appropriate image file for a space.

 So if I want to illustrate a list of just article titles, I can have WordPress provide me with the path to the smallest image and prepend it to the entry.
 If I want to beautify the starting lines of the posts, I can ask WordPress for the paths of the medium-large files and have them placed aside from the article’s beginning.